andrew/ultimate-awesome/README.md

 - [awesome-nifi](https://github.com/jfrazee/awesome-nifi) - A list of useful Apache NiFi resources, processor bundles and tools.
 - [awesome-react-context](https://github.com/diegohaz/awesome-react-context) - 😎 A curated list of stuff related to the new React Context API.
 - [awesome-gemini](https://github.com/kr1sp1n/awesome-gemini) - A collection of awesome things regarding the gemini protocol ecosystem.
-- [javascript-dev-bookmarks](https://github.com/didicodes/javascript-dev-bookmarks) - A collection of articles that will help you get better at JavaScript.
 - [awesome](https://github.com/alpine-collective/awesome) - 🚀A curated list of awesome resources related to Alpine.
 - [awesome-react-framer-x](https://github.com/davo/awesome-react-framer-x) - A collection of awesome links to learn React, ES6 & Framer X.
 - [awesome-sentiment-analysis](https://github.com/xiamx/awesome-sentiment-analysis) - 😀😄😂😭 A curated list of Sentiment Analysis methods, implementations and misc. 😥😟😱😤 .